jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 The geeks for geeks tutorial shows machine learning in Python.
 This can be used as an example of Atificial Intelligence.

-> The AI science shows that there is semantical processing - this can be cool solution for this problem;
+> The AI science shows that there is semantical processing - this can be an interesting tool to start processing the intenret content in marketing.

 In this context the links can be divided into: